What is low-code development and why you should care?

 3. Reusable components

-Low-code components like pre-configured modules, logic, and templates can be reused, customized, and extended by skilled developers.
-As these components are already pre-tested for performance and security, developers can rely on them to build software, app, and website with greater consistency and scalability.
+Pre-configured modules, logic, and templates can be reused, customized, and extended.
+Since these components are pre-tested for performance and security, developers build with greater consistency and scalability.
+According to Mendix, low-code enables cloud-native application building with 70% fewer resources.

 4. Security